MaryP111/Javengers/SRS.md

 ## Product attributes

-*The following fields are required*

-  a. id *Serve as a primary key and is not visible to the user*
+  a. id: Serve as a primary key and is not visible to the user
   b.
-Name *User visible identifier*
+Name: User visible identifier
   c.
-Category *Drop down list*
+Category: Drop down list
   d.
 Manufacturer
   e.
-Value *Within a reasonable range*
+Value: Within a reasonable range
   f.
 Time stamp
   g.
 Store/Location

-  *How do we check if a location is valid?*
+  <br/>*How do we check if a location is valid?* <br/>
   *In what form is the location given?
-Address form or google-maps entry for example* *Store attribute should probably be a foreign key*
+Address form or google-maps entry for example* <br/>
+  *Store attribute should probably be a foreign key* <br/>

 ## Stores

-  *Should the store be a separate entity and if so what are its attributes?*
+  <br/>*Should the store be a separate entity and if so what are its attributes?* <br/>
   *Can the user add a store in our database?*

 ## e-wallet